|Ann Denny’s image on recording healthcare directives|

 Results: Response rate was 54%, and most were male emergency physicians who lacked formal advanced planning document interpretation training.
 Consensus was not achievable for stand-alone POLST or LW documents (68%–78%noted “DNR”).
 Two of 9 scenarios attained consensus for code status (97%–98% responses) and treatment decisions (96%–99%).
 Adding a VM significantly changed code status responses by 9% to 62% (P ≤ 0.026) in 7 of 9 scenarios with 4 achieving consensus.
-Resuscitation responses changed by 7%to 57%(P ≤ 0.005) with 4 of 9 achieving consensus with VMs.
+Resuscitation responses changed by 7%to 57%(P ≤ 0.005)

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.